We all know about victims, perpetrators, rescuers and bystanders. But what is an UPSTANDER?

 The UpStander:Stand Up To Bullying initiative began in 2009 with meetings with Orange County Public Schools.
 We all recognized that bullying in its many forms was an increasing problem for area youth, and that the most effective strategy — using “peer pressure” from bystanders — was not part of current interventions.

-In the UpStanders program, students learn how and when to what to do safely intervene when they witness bullying.
+In the UpStanders program, students learn how and when to intervene safely when they witness bullying.
 It is based on solid research that tells us that the single most effective intervention to interrupt bullying behavior is for bystanders to step in and step up for other students.

 The program launched in the 2010 school year with 10 Orange County Middle Schools.
-It quickly expanded to Osceola and Seminole Counties, with other UpStander projects in Brevard and Marion Counties.
+It quickly expanded to Osceola and Seminole Counties, with other UpStander projects in Brevard and Marion Counties and most recently has begun to offer programming in private schools.
 It has hosted regional summit meetings involving schools, law enforcement, child- and family-centered nonprofits, and libraries.

 The number of participating schools and the number of local partnerships continues to grow.
 A recent video describes one of these successful collaborations.